dotnsf/line_liff_doodle/README.md

     - exports.db_password : password for IBM Cloudant

+    - exports.liff_id : liff_id which is assigned when you create LIFF app.

 - Deploy application into IBM Cloud

 - Set endpoint URL in you LIFF application setting, and get LIFF URL(line://app/XXXXXX..)

-- Paste LIFF URL as your LINE message, and click that URL.
+- Paste LIFF URL or Web URL(https://liff.line.me/{liff_id}) as your LINE message, and click that URL.